FSherifov/Homework-HDLBRG/README.md

 3. Python script to feed data into MQTT Broker
 4. Python script to read data from MQTT Broker and save it into persistent storage(Postgres)
 5. C# REST API to access data easily from different places
-6. Some kind of FrontEnd to display data in graphical sense

 # Prerequisites